webtorrent/webtorrent/docs/api.md

 ## `torrent.on('infoHash', function () {})`

 Emitted when the info hash of the torrent has been determined.
-Can only be accessed synchronously as client.add calls onTorrent callback after 'infoHash' event has been emitted.

 ## `torrent.on('metadata', function () {})`

 Emitted when the metadata of the torrent has been determined.
-This includes the full contents of the .torrent file, including list of files, torrent length, piece hashes, piece length, etc. Can only be accessed synchronously as client.add calls onTorrent callback after 'metadata' event has been emitted.
+This includes the full contents of the .torrent file, including list of files, torrent length, piece hashes, piece length, etc.

 ## `torrent.on('ready', function () {})`

 Emitted when the torrent is ready to be used (i.e. metadata is available and store is ready).
-Can only be accessed synchronously as client.add calls onTorrent callback after 'ready' event has been emitted.

 # File API